danheron/Heron.MudCalendar/README.md

 ## Building From Source

-The project includes 2 solution files:
+The project includes two solution files:

 - Heron.MudCalendar.sln
 - Heron.MudCalendarWithDocs.sln

 The Heron.MudCalendar.sln solution contains the MudCalendar project and Unit Test projects.

 The Heron.MudCalendarWithDocs.sln solution also contains the Docs project.
 This is a bit more complicated to compile because it uses the MudBlazor.Docs project.
-To build this project you need to clone the [danheron/MudBlazor](https://github.com/danheron/MudBlazor/tree/mudcalendar) repo and checkout the mudcalendar branch.
+To build this project, you need to clone the [danheron/MudBlazor](https://github.com/danheron/MudBlazor/tree/mudcalendar) repo and checkout the mudcalendar branch.

 The repositories should be cloned into the same parent directory e.g.